- Get Involved

 TAMPICO, TEXAS.
 Tampico was on the Fort Worth and Denver line between Turkey and Parnell in southwestern Hall County.
 It was the site of a wildcat oil well drilled in 1929 and named by its optimistic operators for an oilfield in Tampico, Mexico.
 By 1933 the community reported twenty-five residents and one business.
 The population of Tampico had dwindled to only twelve by 1965, after which no further population statistics were available.

 BIBLIOGRAPHY:Inez Baker, Yesterday in Hall County (Memphis, Texas, 1940).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article."TAMPICO, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/htt01), accessed May 24, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, "TAMPICO, TX," accessed May 26, 2019, http://www.tshaonline.org/handbook/online/articles/htt01.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.